IMG 0723 - Superior Renovations

 The second-storey master suite (Glendowie / Meadowbank / Takapuna)

 These aren’t unusual situations — they’re typical.
-The projects that go well are the ones where the owners planned properly, ran a feasibility check before paying for design, and stayed flexible when the unexpected came up.
+The projects that go well are the ones where the owners ran a feasibility check before paying for design, set the budget honestly, and stayed flexible when the unexpected turned up.
+That’s the whole job of our Auckland design-and-build extensions team — to keep those three things on track from the first site visit to the CCC.

 The Bottom Line on Planning an Auckland Extension in 2026

-A house extension is a significant project — in money, in time, in disruption — and it rewards the homeowners who do the work upfront.
+A house extension is a significant project — in money, time, and disruption — and it rewards the homeowners who do the work upfront.
 Pull the property file.
 Run the feasibility check.
 Set the budget honestly.
-Pick the right team.
+Get the right level of design for the job.
 Sign a fixed-price contract you’ve actually read.

 Book your free in-home consultation with Superior Renovations